Thinking of becoming a Barcelona digital nomad?

 Facilities: Different types of workspaces to suit your needs, free-flow coffee, tea, and water

 Cost: Day Pass from €15 ($18), Weekly Pass from €69 ($83), Flex Desk from €99/month ($119)

 Get a boost of inspiration after a day’s work from the Barcelona Museum of Contemporary Art, located a 3-minute walk from this coworking space.

 Facilities: 2 different hubs for different professionals to work from, 24/7 access, high-speed WiFi, meeting rooms

 Cost: Daily Pass from €20 ($24), Weekly Pass from €95 ($115), Flex Plus from €180 ($217)

 Aticco is designed with productivity in mind, fully equipped to ensure you have a balance between leisure and work.

-Facilities: Canteen, high-speed WiFi, 24/7 access, free coffee and tea, printers, relax zone
+Facilities: Canteen, high-speed WiFi, 24/7 access, free coffee, and tea, printers, relaxation zone

 Cost: Day Pass from €35 ($42), Monthly Flex Pass from €199 ($240)

 A membership at MOB allows you to access all 3 of their coworking spaces around Barcelona.